OUR ROSES FOR THE COMMUNITY...

 A range of seating choices have been strategically placed throughout the park to maximise viewing and general enjoyment of the different varieties of roses.
 Open and covered seating options are available to accommodate visitors during all weather conditions.
 All seats are chosen to enhance the aesthetics of the Queensland State Rose Garden and promote the beauty of the roses.

-Facilities to improve public convenience have recently been constructed ie. Carpark, Barbeques, Toilets and a Wedding Gazebo.
+Facilities to improve public convenience have recently been constructed ie. Carpark, Barbecues, Toilets and a Wedding Gazebo.
 The carpark was built to enable the public easy off street access to the Queensland State Rose Garden.
 Future plans are to extend this area.
 Public Toilets including wheelchair access were built for 24 hour convenience.
 The Wedding Gazebo is used by families to celebrate special occasions.
 Barbecues, tables and seating are scattered throughout the Queensland State Rose Garden for community use.